Gromov-Witten theory of root gerbes I: structure of genus $0$ moduli spaces: Introduction

 Orbifold Gromov-Witten theory, constructed in symplectic category by Chen-Ruan \cite{CR2} and in algebraic category by Abramovich, Graber and Vistoli \cite{AGV1}, \cite{AGV2}, has been an area of active research in recent years.
 Calculations of orbifold Gromov-Witten invariants in examples present numerous new challenges, see \cite{CCLT}, \cite{CCIT}, \cite{ts}, and \cite{BC} for examples.

-\'Etale gerbes over a smooth base are examples of smooth Deligne-Mumford stacks.
+\'Etale gerbes over a smooth base provide interesting examples of smooth Deligne-Mumford stacks.
 Let $\clX$ be a smooth Deligne-Mumford stack and $G$ a finite group scheme over $\clX$.
 Intuitively one can think of a $G$-banded gerbe over $\clX$ as a fibre bundle over $\clX$ with fibre the classifying stack $BG$.
 A detailed definition of gerbes can be found in, for example, \cite{Gir}, \cite{Bree94}, \cite{ehkv}.
 We are interested in computing Gromov-Witten theory of $G$-banded gerbes.

+Physics considerations have suggested that the geometry of \'etale gerbes possesses certain very intriguing structure.
+The so-called {\em decomposition conjecture} \cite{HHPS} in physics maybe interpreted mathematically as a philosophy saying that the geometry of an \'etale gerbe is equivalent to the geometry of certain disconnected space twisted by a $U(1)$-gerbe.
+In-depth discussions on various mathematical aspects of this conjecture can be found in \cite{TT}.

-The Gromov-Witten theoretic version of the so-called {\em decomposition conjecture} \cite{HHPS} in physics, which can be formulated for arbitrary $G$-gerbes more general than $G$-banded gerbes, states that Gromov-Witten theory of the $G$-gerbe is equivalent to certain twist of the Gromov-Witten theory of some \'etale cover of the base.
-Details of the conjecture in full generality will be discussed elsewhere.
+The Gromov-Witten theoretic version of the decomposition conjecture, which can be formulated for arbitrary $G$-gerbes more general than $G$-banded gerbes, states that Gromov-Witten theory of the $G$-gerbe is equivalent to certain twist of the Gromov-Witten theory of some \'etale cover of the base.
+A detailed discussion of the conjecture in full generality can be found in \cite{TT}.
 For $G$-banded gerbes this conjecture states that the Gromov-Witten theory of a $G$-banded gerbe over $\clX$ is equivalent to (certain twists of) the Gromov-Witten theory of the disjoint union of $|\text{Conj}(G)|$ copies\footnote{Here $\text{Conj}(G)$ is the set of conjugacy classes of $G$.} of $\clX$ after a change of variables.
+Computations of Gromov-Witten invariants of \'etale gerbes is thus intimated connected to the decomposition conjecture.

-Root gerbes associated to line bundles provide an interesting class of non-trivial gerbes\footnote{For trivial $G$-banded gerbes $\clX\times BG$, the computation of their Gromov-Witten invariants is handled as a special case of a general product formula for orbifold Gromov-Witten invariants of product stacks $\clX\times\YY$, see \cite{AJT}.}.
-In this paper we study Gromov-Witten theory of root gerbes of line bundles over smooth projective varieties, with the decomposition conjecture in mind.
+The simplest examples of $G$-gerbes are {\em trivial gerbes}.
+The trivial $G$-gerbe over a Deligne-Mumford stack $\clX$ is the product $\clX\times BG$.
+In \cite{AJT} the computation of Gromov-Witten invariants of $\clX\times BG$ is handled as a special case of a general product formula for orbifold Gromov-Witten invariants of product Deligne-Mumford stacks $\clX\times\YY$.
+As a consequence the decomposition conjecture is proven for trivial $G$-gerbes.